d-Laurente/ArludoCodeChallenge/README.md

 ```
 5. Enjoy my website

-If any further problems, feel free to contact me at my email: derricklaurente@gmail.com
+If any further problems, feel free to contact me at my email: derricklaurente@gmail.com.
 Hope you enjoy and hopefully I will get to meet you in person.

-Cheers,
+Cheers

 Derrick Laurente